powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 Note that the vector $$b$$ of right-hand sides is linearly computed from the given injections and phase-shifting angles.

 To solve this system, we follow the classic approach of the LU matrices decomposition $$ J = LU $$.
-Hence by solving the system using LU decomposition, you can compute the voltage angles by giving as data the injections and the phase-shifting angles.
+Hence, by solving the system using LU decomposition, you can compute the voltage angles by giving as data the injections and the phase-shifting angles.

 ## Configuration
 To use PowSyBl OpenLoadFlow for all power flow computations, you have to configure the `load-flow` module in your configuration file: